doherty100/kidzhackphilly/04-storage-and-variables/README.md

 * [Disk storage](https://en.wikipedia.org/wiki/Disk_storage) hardware
 * Using [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)) in computer software

+See [04-storage-and-variables.pptx](./04-storage-and-variables.pptx) for lesson presentation materials.

 ## Review

 ## Challenges

-Before we start, we need to learn about variables by completing this challenges:
+Before we start, we need to learn about variables by completing this challenge:

 * [Challenges > Variables > Variables 1: Dancing Bugs](https://code.kano.me/challenge/loops/FN004_variables_1)

 ## Hands on

-In this lesson we'll use a single variable to control the rotation speed of three different stickers, a centipede, a bee and a ladybug.
+In this hands on exercise, we'll use a single variable to control the rotation speed of three different stickers, a centipede, a bee and a ladybug.

 1. Keep the last challenge open after you complete it.
     ![4-001](./images/4-001.jpg)